ofri09bs/Windows-Kernel-Rootkit/README.md

 ## 📖 Overview

-**Project Ghost** is a sophisticated Proof-of-Concept (PoC) Rootkit designed to bypass modern user-mode security mechanisms by operating directly within the Windows Kernel (Ring 0).
+This project is a sophisticated Proof-of-Concept (PoC) Rootkit designed to bypass modern user-mode security mechanisms by operating directly within the Windows Kernel (Ring 0).

 Unlike standard malware that relies on user-mode APIs, Project Ghost leverages a custom Kernel Driver to manipulate OS structures (`EPROCESS`) directly in memory.
 This allows the accompanying User-Mode Agent to achieve invisibility, instant privilege escalation, and persistent remote access.